 When you use a massage gun, you may feel a little discomfort.
 If you have ever gotten a massage from a therapist, you would know how it feels when they work out a knot.
 While massaging stiff, tight muscles with a massage gun can be uncomfortable, it feels good to loosen things up.

-Where should you not use a massage gun?
+Where NOT to use a massage gun

-Things to remember while using a massage gun on Quads:
+Things to remember while using a massage gun on quads:

 Choose the attachment head and power settings that are most comfortable for you.
 Experiment with the various possibilities.

 We recommend simply moving the massage gun freely on your thigh to relieve leg discomfort and tired muscles.
 Experiment with different types of movement, both along and across muscle fibers, and see what feels best to you.
 The basic goal is to make contact with as many fibers as possible.

 3. How do you use a massage gun on your feet?